 Here in this headline, the number of words is optimal because the headline provides sufficient details about the content.
 Short headlines fail to clear the topic or format of the whole content and long headlines usually tend to bore the readers, which is why an optimal use of words in a headline is recommended.

-Emotional Headlines - Headlines that tend to be emotional generally hit the readers hard.
+Emotional Headlines – Headlines that tend to be emotional generally hit the readers hard.
 Human beings are very emotional beings, which is why marketers tend to take advantage of that and hit them where it impacts the most.
 Emotional headlines contain content that includes image, video or story.
 It was recorded that emotional headlines had more impact on readers than any other type of headlines out there.
-Some of the example of emotional headlines contains –
+Some of the examples of emotional headlines contains –

 – Tears of joy

 – Is too cute

 – Melt your heart